 - 1. On the up.time tool bar, click My Infrastructure . - 2.
 Locate the Element or Element group whose status is to be temporarily changed to MAINT. - 3.
 Click the Element or group's gear icon. - 4.
-In the pop-up menu, click Put into Temporary Maintenance.
+In the pop-up menu, click Put into Temporary Maintenance .

-The Element or group's status is immediately reflected in Global Scan with an In Maintenance status icon.

-When work is complete, restore the Element or group status by using the Take Out of Temporary Maintenance command in My Infrastructure .
+The Element or group's status is immediately reflected on the Global Scan dashboard with an In Maintenance status icon.
+When work is complete, restore the Element or group status by using the Take Out of Temporary Maintenance command in My Infrastructure.